Six solutions for WordPress plugin distribution, each with a different philosophy. See how Troy compares.

 Developer must build upgrade flow

-⚠ Depends on setup: your server or Git host
+Depends on Git host

-⚠ Optional
+β Optional

-None (Git) or Low (JSON)
+None (Git) or Low (your own JSON file)

-⚠ Extra library copy per plugin added
+β Extra ~60 files per plugin added

 Manual JSON or Git setup